Contact

 The Gold Medal will be awarded to a member of the College for a valuable contribution to the CIR and/or to the development of the specialty.

-The CIR may grant the distinction of Honorary Member to whoever carries out an action that enhances the specialty in the field of science, education or welfare and/or the progress of the specialty.
+The CIR may grant the distinction of Honorary Member to anyone who carries out an action that enhances the specialty in the fields of science, education, or welfare and/or the progress of the specialty.

 CHAPTER NINE